Happy Birthday Amitabh Bachchan: Shivin Narang, Shashank Vyas & Others Salute The Actor

 Ssharad Malhotra: Big B has always been a big inspiration to me.
 I am sure that he has been to all of us.
 Even if you are not an actor, I am sure his life story and journey are inspiring.

-Amal Sehrawat: More than as an actor, I am in awe of Bachchan saab's passionate persona and never give up spirit.
+Amal Sehrawat: More than as an actor, I am in awe of Bachchan saab's passionate persona and never-giving-up spirit.
 The way he bounced back after the ABCL debacle is truly inspirational.
-And, I have learned one thing from his life journey that never be ashamed to ask for work and never treat any work as big or small.
+And, I have learned one thing from his life journey, that never be ashamed to ask for work and never treat any work as big or small.
 Respect work and do everything with all your heart.
-One of my fondest childhood is the film Mr Natawarlal and Satte Pe Satta.
+One of my fondest childhood memories are the films Mr Natawarlal and Satte Pe Satta.
 I would love to wish him personally, but for now, I will pray for his health and may his spirit never fade away.

 Amit Sarin: Amitabh Bachchan is one of the greatest actors.
 For me, he is an institution in himself.
 A phenomenon who I can easily say is the past, present and future of our film and TV industry.
 He is the reason for me to be an actor and I know for sure I'm not alone to admit that.
 I can say it with a guarantee that no one else, other than him, has seen super stardom three times in his lifetime.
 The first time was, before his life-threatening accident in Coolie, then after his comeback with films like Hum, Agneepath, Khuda Gawah and the list goes on.
-Then, the third time with KBC, it revolutionized TV.
-I can go on and still can't get over with the climax scene from Khuda Gawah of him meeting Sri Devi.
-I must have seen that scene a 1000 times and I have decided to give a tribute to his character Badshaa Khan.
+Then, the third time with KBC, it revolutionised TV.
+I can go on and still can't get over the climax scene from Khuda Gawah, of him meeting Sridevi.
+I must have seen that scene 1000 times and I have decided to give a tribute to his character Badshaa Khan.
 I'm coming out with a new restaurant in my hotel by the name BADSHAA.
 I think it will be one of a kind of place, dedicated to him and one of my favourite characters played by him.
 I planned to launch it on his birthday, but there was a little delay in its launch.

 Nishant Malkani: He's my idol and I worship him.
 Zanjeer, Agneepath, Coolie are just some of his masterpieces.
 I hope, I can learn more from him every day.
 His talent, discipline, dedication and positive zeal are just so motivating.
 He's had many falls in his career, but he has always come back stronger than before.
 He deserves all the awards and accolades.
 He's an international superstar and I can't imagine the Indian film industry without the Shehenshah himself.

 Shridhar Watsar: Firstly, I want to wish Amit Ji, a very happy birthday; and secondly, congratulations to you sir for the Dadasaheb Phalke award.
 I know there are many more to come.
 I wish that you surprise us every year with something new.
 My favourite films of Amit Ji are Don, Deewar, Baghban and Sarkaar.
 I am inspired by Amit Ji's discipline, dedication, passion and the magic which he carries during his performance.
-Tum jiyo hazaro saal Amit ji, Love you.
+Tum jiyo hazaro saal Amit Ji, Love you.

 Most Read: Amitabh Bachchan Celebrates Birthday On KBC 11 Sets; Reveals Why His Parents Named Him Inquilaab